Chandni Chowk: Redevelopment

-Chandni Chowk was redeveloped as heritage trail to promote tourism getting inspiration from Heritage Street Amritsar.
-Shahjahanabad Redevelopment Corporation, under the auspices of the Government of the NCT of Delhi, is the agency carrying out this task.
-The redevelopment plan includes footpaths to make the area more pedestrian-friendly for a large number of shoppers and visitors.
-No motorized traffic will be allowed on Chandni Chowk from Red Fort to Fatehpuri Masjid in the day time.
-Roads are also planned to be decongested and some will be barricaded.
-People who want to come there will have to use the Ebus.
-The redevelopment plan was supposed to have been completed before the 2010 Commonwealth Games but has been delayed for various reasons.
-Delhi government is now pushing it seriously.
-The redevelopment plan is being implemented under Deputy Chief Minister Manish Sisodia.
-The Plan also includes extra parking for 1500 cars.
+Chandni Chowk was redeveloped as heritage trail to stimulate tourism, seeking inspiration from the inception of the Heritage Street in Amritsar.
+The Shahjahanabad Redevelopment Corporation, under the auspices of the Government of Delhi, is the agency entrusted with this ambitious task.
+The redevelopment plan includes the incorporation of walkways to render the area more pedestrian-friendly.
+No motorized traffic will be allowed to ply on Chandni Chowk from Red Fort to Fatehpuri Masjid during daylight hours.
+Certain streets will be barricaded.
+The redevelopment plan was supposed to have been completed before the inauguration of the 2010 Commonwealth Games, but got delayed.
+The plan also envisions parking space for 1500 cars.

-As a part of the redevelopment, a multilevel parking cum commercial complex is coming up at Gandhi Maidan in Chandni Chowk.
-The project was inaugurated by Union minister of science and technology, Dr. Harshvardhan.
+As a part of the redevelopment, the construction of a multilevel parking-cum-commercial complex is underway at Gandhi Maidan in Chandni Chowk.

-This multilevel parking cum commercial complex would be an eight-storeyed building with three basements covering 18,524 square meter area at a cost of Rs 1,000 crore on a PPP model with a Leading Real estate developer Omaxe.
-The project that has a capacity to accommodate over 2,300 cars.
+This multilevel parking-cum-commercial complex, an eight-story building with three basements spanning 18,524 square meters, is being developed at a cost of ₹1,000 crore under a PPP model in collaboration with a real estate developer.
+The project will have the capacity to accommodate over 2,300 cars.